pocketzworld/creator-docs/pages/learn/designer-resources/concepts/communication.md

 Whenever we make changes, we’ll always do our best to explain our reasoning or technical limitations, so please feel free to ask follow up questions!
 Our team has years of experience working in game development and vector art, and will do our utmost to make your design its best self for the community!

-## 3. ✅Concept Preview window!
+## 3. ✅ Concept Preview window!
 Time for you to review ✅

 Our artists have finished their interpretation of your design!
 We will send you a preview for you to review.
 Here is what we need from you!